peter88213/nvhelp-en/source/tree_context_menu.rst

 Delete
 ~~~~~~

-Deletes the selected arc/turning point.
+Deletes the selected arc/plot point.

 .. caution::
    Be aware, there is no “Undo” feature.
 If you delete an arc, all its
-   turning points will be deleted, too.
+   plot points will be deleted, too.